Ugocode/portfolio/README.md

 Portfolio : the website main page

-media : where all the media files are stored
+media : where all the media files are stored.

-db.sqlite3 : database for this project
+db.sqlite3 : database for this project.

-manage.py : django file
+manage.py : django file.

 # Purpose
 Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form.